brandonrobertz/autoscrape-py/README.md

         -- next_match "next page" --form_match "first name"
         [SITE_URL]

-The above will find, from [SITE_URL], interactive forms containing the text "first name", will input the characters a, b, then c, into the form, and will click buttons containing "next page" until it's two layers deep.
+The above will find, from [SITE_URL], interactive forms containing the text "first name", will input the characters a, b, then c (single length permutation, from the `input_minlength` option), into the form, and will click buttons containing "next page" until it's two layers deep.
 All training data derived from this crawl will be stored in the directory `./training_data/pages/html/`.

 Once we have all our embeddings, we need to take our example training web pages and vectorize them: